-- D. Another fundamental choice is the WIDTH of the bus (each bus) the number of bits used for addresses, and the number of bits used for data. - 1.
-The address width ultimately determines how much memory and/or how many IO devices can be connected to the bus. - 2.
+- C. Some fundamental choices for parallel busses. - 1.
+The WIDTHS of the bus the number of bits used for addresses, and the number of bits used for data. - a.
+The address width ultimately determines how much memory and/or how many IO devices can be connected to the bus. - b.
 The data width helps determine bus throughput (# of bytes transferred over the bus per second).